PaulKinlan/paul.kinlan.me/content/2015-09-07-using-service-worker-server-side-adaption-based-on-network-type.markdown

 ---
+date: 2015-09-07 12:20:31+00:00
+description: On the web determining and adapting to network type the user is on is incredibly hard.
+Until now.
 slug: using-service-worker-server-side-adaption-based-on-network-type
-date: 2015-09-07T12:20:31.000Z
+summary: I explored how to use Service Workers to improve web performance based on network conditions.
+My previous post discussed the challenges of serving content in varying network environments, especially in locations like India where 2G networks are prevalent.
+Ilya Grigorik pointed out the potential of Service Workers and the Network Information API for gathering network data and adapting responses.
+The Service Worker intercepts network requests from the page and adds custom headers containing network information (type and, hopefully soon, max downlink speed).
+This allows the server to tailor its response, like sending highly compressed images over mobile networks.
+Currently, I'm running this on my site and plan to implement adaptive image serving based on this information.
+This technique is particularly helpful for websites targeting regions with diverse network conditions.
+tags:
+- service worker
+- network information api
+- network type
+- performance
+- india
+- 2g
+- mobile web
+- responsive design
+- client hints
+- downlinkMax
+- http headers
-title: "Using Service Worker for server-side adaption based on network type"
+title: Using Service Worker for server-side adaption based on network type
-description: "On the web determining and adapting to network type the user is on is incredibly hard.
-Until now."
-tags: ['india']

 ---

 Following on from my [anecdote about India and developers needing to specialize their sites